Wikipedia

 Tuesday, 5 March 2024

-In the realm of nutritional science, few figures have been as influential and controversial as Ansel Keys.
+In the realm of nutritional science, few figures have been as influential and controversial as Ancel Keys.
 Widely celebrated for his research on the Mediterranean diet and the formulation of the lipid hypothesis, Keys played a pivotal role in shaping dietary guidelines around the world.

 However, as time progresses and research evolves, it becomes increasingly apparent that some of Keys' assertions were flawed and may have led us down the wrong path in understanding nutrition and health.

-Ansel Keys rose to prominence in the mid-20th century with his research on the relationship between dietary fat, cholesterol, and heart disease.
+Ancel Keys rose to prominence in the mid-20th century with his research on the relationship between dietary fat, cholesterol, and heart disease.
 His landmark "Seven Countries Study" seemed to demonstrate a clear link between saturated fat intake and heart disease mortality.

 This laid the groundwork for the vilification of dietary fat, particularly saturated fat, and the promotion of low-fat diets as a means of preventing cardiovascular disease.